-Traditional yoga, as well as yoga books written 50-100 years ago, say that a yoga student will get pranayama benefits, if he or she gradually increases the duration of phases.
+Traditional yoga, as well as yoga books are written 50-100 years ago, say that a yoga student will get pranayama benefits if he or she gradually increases the duration of phases.

 Therefore, the goal is to slow one's automatic or unconscious breathing pattern.
 The ideal breathing pattern at rest, as we considered before, is only 3 breaths/min.
 It corresponds to the very top level (6th zone of super-endurance) in the Buteyko Table of Health Zones.
 This is the goal of an aspiring hatha yoga student, if he or she wants to be a real yoga master.
 This zone corresponds to up to 7-8 minutes for the maximum breath holding time test (after a complete inhalation and for as long as possible).